binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ### Rating of Threats {#ms-6-rate-the-threats}

-So how do we rate the threats we've just discovered?
-With a simple formula

-Based on the [MicroSoft 6.
+So how do we rate the threats we have just discovered?
+With a simple formula Based on the [MicroSoft 6.
 Rate the Threats](https://msdn.microsoft.com/en-us/library/ff648644.aspx#c03618429_011)

 I> Risk = Likelihood * Impact